Bioarchaeology at Jamestown

 This eroding burial ground was one of the main drivers of early efforts to preserve Jamestown by the Association for the Preservation of Virginia Antiquities.
 Burials were encountered throughout the landscape by early archaeological efforts in the 1890s and early 20th century and the first burial excavated by Jamestown Rediscovery was uncovered in 1996.
 Since then, burials have been excavated primarily from burial grounds on Statehouse Ridge, within and around the churches, and the west corner of the fort.

-Archaeologists suited up prior to the excavation of three burials in the 1607 burial ground.
+The archaeologists prepare for excavations in the 1607 burial ground.
 The protective gear is worn to minimize the chances that modern DNA contaminates the human remains.

 project goals